Praxas News - Cocoa

 Cocoa imports to Europe peak between November and March.
-There are not many cocoa ports in the world.
-The largest is the Port of Amsterdam; in addition, Antwerp and Hamburg have relatively large cocoa ports.
+There are not many specialized cocoa ports worldwide.
+Besides Amsterdam, Antwerp and Hamburg have relatively large transshipment facilities for cocoa beans.

 Cocoa